 The International Institute provides generous support to undergraduate students for research abroad, international internships, and the study of less commonly taught languages.
-In addition to the awards below, the II Centers & Programs offer funding opportunities.
+All travel must follow current guidelines, which are detailed in the International Institute Travel Policy.

 Deadline: February 15

 The International Institute Student Fellowships are designed to support University of Michigan students, regardless of citizenship, who are enrolled in a degree program and wish to participate in internships or conduct research abroad.
 Certain awards may allow for virtual projects in 2022, see page for details.

 National Deadline: October 11, 2022 at 5:00pm Eastern Time

 In partnership with more than 140 countries worldwide, the Fulbright U.S. Student Program offers unparalleled opportunities in all academic disciplines to passionate and accomplished graduating college seniors, graduate students, and young professionals from all backgrounds.
 Program participants pursue graduate study, conduct research, or teach English abroad.

 The Luce Scholars Program provides stipends, language training, and individualized professional placement in Asia each year.